 TITLE PEDIGREE: Missouri Southern tops Central Missouri 18-16 in MIAA championship

-May 11—PITTSBURG, Kan. — After four hours, 34 runs and 31 hits between both teams, Missouri Southern State University hoisted the MIAA championship trophy for the first time since 2015.
+May 13—PITTSBURG, Kan. — After four hours, 34 runs and 31 hits between both teams, Missouri Southern State University on Saturday hoisted the MIAA baseball championship trophy for the first time since 2015.

+Southern will host the NCAA Central Region tournament Thursday through Sunday.
+The top eight teams make it, and four teams will go to two different sites with the top two seeds hosting.

+Southern, the No. 2 seed, will play Harding University on Thursday; no time has yet been announced.
+Harding (36-17) is the No. 7 seed.

 Hultine came in during the bottom of the sixth inning with one out and MSSU behind 16-15 after UCM had rallied for six runs off of Kyle Moore in the frame.